Brit Manuela Shows Off Incredible Figure In Skimpy Bikini

-Internet sensation Brit Manuela wowed plenty of social media users after she shared some new content of herself bikini-clad on Saturday, August 22.
-She posted the snapshots for her 979,000 followers on Instagram, and it quickly captured the attention of thousands.
+Internet sensation Brit Manuela wowed plenty of social media users on Saturday, August 22 when she shared some new photos of her bikini-clad self.
+She posted the snapshots for her 979,000 followers on Instagram, and they quickly captured the attention of thousands.

 The 26-year-old glowed as she was photographed outdoors for the series, which consisted of two images.
-Brit stole the show as she stood front and center in every frame.
-She switched between two sultry poses that displayed her from the front and exuded a cool vibe as she pouted and directed her strong gaze straight toward the camera’s lens.
+Brit stood front and center in both frames.
+She switched between two sultry poses that displayed her from the front.
+The model exuded a cool vibe as she pouted and directed her strong gaze straight at the camera’s lens.

-Brit’s long ash brown hair was pulled back into a high bun that sat atop her head.
-A few tresses also fell around her face.
-However, it was her killer figure that stood out most in the series, as she showcased her fit physique in a stylish and revealing bathing suit.
+Brit’s long, brown hair was pulled back into a high bun that sat atop her head.
+A few tresses fell around her face.
+Her killer figure stood out as she showcased her fit physique in a stylish and revealing bathing suit.

-She opted for a bikini top that was hunter green in color and designed with two thin straps that tied around her neck.
-The garment’s body also featured a rectangular cut that did not leave much to the imagination as it helped her expose a great deal of cleavage and just a hint of underboob.
+She opted for a hunter green bikini top with two thin straps that tied around her neck.
+The garment featured a rectangular cut that did not leave much to the imagination as it exposed a great deal of cleavage and just a hint of underboob.

-Brit paired the top with matching bottoms that provided just minimal coverage.
-The briefs were designed with a skimpy, high-rise cut that let her show off her curvy hips and booty.
+Brit paired the top with matching bottoms that provided minimal coverage.
+The briefs were designed with a skimpy, low-rise cut that showcased her curvy hips and booty.
 The number also featured high-waisted side-straps that wrapped around her midriff, a design that drew eyes to her chiseled core.

 According to the geotag, the model was photographed in Elizabeth, New Jersey.
-In the caption, she stated that a person’s relationship with themselves “sets the tone for every other relationship” in their life.
+In the caption, she stated that the way a person relates to themselves has a direct impact on the way they relate to others.
 She also revealed that her bathing suit was designed by Janthee, a Berlin-based swimwear company.

 The eye-catching slideshow was met with a large amount of support from followers, amassing more than 20,000 likes in just two hours after going live.
-More than 600 individuals also took to the comments section to shower Brit with compliments on her body, beauty, and swimsuit.
+More than 600 individuals took to the comments section to shower Brit with compliments on her body, beauty, and swimsuit.

 “You are goals,” one user wrote, following their sentiment with a string of fire emoji.